rangsimanketkaew/QM-on-TAIWANIA/README.md

   - [ ] MPICH or MVAPICH
   - [ ] GP-GPU (CUDA)

-* Details: Parallelizability of Q-Chem that run in parallel with shared-memory (MPI) is better than that of non-shared memory (OpenMP).
+* Details: Parallelizability of Q-Chem that run in parallel with shared-memory (OpenMP) is better than that of non-shared memory (MPI).

 * This script supports the Q-Chem PBS job submission only with OpenMP method.
 If you want to use MPI instead, talk to TAIWANIA staff.